uutzinger/Arduino_BLESerial/README.md

 ## Installation

-Installation occurs through the Arduino library manager
+Installation occurs through the Arduino library manager.

+Requires a terminal application on a client computer that supports NUS.

 ## Dependencies